Log symplectic manifolds and $[Q,R]=0$: Log symplectic manifolds

 \begin{example} Let $M=S^2$ be the unit sphere in $\bR^3$ equipped with the log symplectic form $\omega=\d z \d \theta/2\pi (z-a)$, $a \in (-1,1)$, $\Z=\{\{z=a\}\}$ and Hamiltonian $S^1$ action with generating vector field $X_M=-2\pi \partial/\partial \theta$ and momentum map $\mu=-\log(|z-a|)+a'$ (Examples \ref{ex:2sphere1}, \ref{ex:2sphere2}).
 From Example \ref{ex:2sphere3}, $\omega$ is integral if $n=\log|(1-a)/(1+a)| \in \bZ$, and in this case for any $n_1,n_2 \in \bZ$ with $n_2-n_1=n$ there is a choice of $a'$ such that $\mu|_{z=1}=n_1$, $\mu|_{z=-1}=n_2$.
 Applying the Atiyah-Bott formula \eqref{e:indthm2}, the $S^1$-equivariant quantization is

 Note that in the more familiar symplectic setting, the weights for the $S^1$ action at the fixed points would have opposite signs.
 Here the signs are the same since we use a complex structure compatible with the log symplectic form, and the latter undergoes a sign flip across the hypersurface $z=a$.
 The contribution from $z=-1$ has an overall minus sign from the induced orientation.
-The result is a (virtual) representation of $S^1$ of dimension $n$. \end{example}

-\begin{example}[Minimal coupling] The minimal coupling construction from Section \ref{ssec:mincoupling} leads to further examples.
+The result is a (virtual) representation of $S^1$ of dimension $n$. \end{example} \begin{example}[Minimal coupling] The minimal coupling construction from Section \ref{ssec:mincoupling} leads to further examples.
 Suppose the base $(B,\omega_B)$ and fibre $(F,\omega_F)$ both satisfy the conditions in Definition \ref{d:RRnumber}.
-Then the minimal coupling space $M=P\times_K B$ satisfies the conditions in Definition \ref{d:RRnumber} as well.
+Let us further assume that the momentum map $\mu_F$ of the fibre is everywhere defined.
+Then the minimal coupling space is the full associated bundle $M=P\times_K F$, and satisfies the conditions in Definition \ref{d:RRnumber} as well.
 Let $Q_F=Q_{F,+}-Q_{F,-} \in R(K)$ be the quantization of the fibre, where $Q_{F,\pm}$ are representations of $K$ (the $\bZ_2$-graded components of the kernel of $\dirac^{L_F}$), and let $\Q_{F,\pm}=P\times_K Q_{F,\pm}$ be the associated bundles.
 The quantization of $M$ is the difference

 where $L_B \rightarrow B$ is the chosen prequantum line bundle on the base, and $\dirac^{L_B}$ is the Dirac operator on the base.
 There are various approaches to \eqref{e:fibreindex}.
 One approach is to use the Atiyah-Singer theorem for families, which implies, by comparing index formulas, that the index of the Dirac operator on $M$ equals the index of the Dirac operator on $B$ twisted by the class $[\dirac^{M/B}]\in \tn{K}^0_G(B)$ determined by the family of Dirac operators on the fibres of $M \rightarrow B$.
 In this case the $\bZ_2$-graded components of the kernel of the family have constant dimension, forming the vector bundles $\Q_{F,+}$, $\Q_{F,-}$ respectively, hence $[\dirac^{M/B}]=[\Q_{F,+}]-[\Q_{F,-}]\in \tn{K}^0_G(B)$, and \eqref{e:fibreindex} follows.
 For slightly more abstract approaches, see for example \cite[Remark 3.7]{BaumHigsonSchick} or \cite[Theorem 3.5]{AtiyahTransEll} (in the latter, one needs to lift $\dirac^{L_B}$ to a $K=H$-transversely elliptic operator on $\tn{tot}(P)$, and take $H$-invariants on both sides of the equation).